 Prende il nome dal suo fondatore, il duca Alberto di Sassonia-Teschen ed ospita una collezione d’arte grafica, la Graphische Sammlung, tra le più prestigiose e complete del mondo, composta da più di un milione di stampe ad opera di artisti antichi e moderni: Michelangelo, Raffaello, Leonardo, Rubens, Klimt, Picasso e Goya, ma anche Chagall, Monet, Cézanne, Mirò, Warhol e tanti altri.
 Le opere sono esposte al pubblico a rotazione, può darsi che durante la vostra visita possiate ammirare la celebre “Lepre di Dürer“, il pezzo più importante nonché simbolo del Museo.

 The famous city park is adored by both Viennese and visitors alike.
-The park was once the emperor’s hunting ground, today you can visit it on foot or take the Liliputbahn train.
-One part is occupied by the large Würstelprater amusement park which includes 250 attractions including the famous Riesenrad, the Ferris wheel in operation since 1897, one of the symbols of Vienna from which you can enjoy a beautiful view of the city.
+The park was once the emperor’s hunting ground; today, you can visit it on foot or take the Liliputbahn train.
+One part is occupied by the large Würstelprater amusement park, which includes 250 attractions including the famous Riesenrad, the Ferris wheel in operation since 1897, one of the symbols of Vienna from which you can enjoy a beautiful view of the city.

 6. Schönbrunn Palace

-The Imperial Tour allows you to visit 22 of the 1441 rooms that make up the castle, the Grand Tour, 40 rooms including the sumptuous apartments of Maria Theresa.
+The Imperial Tour allows you to visit 22 of the 1441 rooms that make up the castle, the Grand Tour, 40 rooms, including the sumptuous apartments of Maria Theresa.
 In the park, there are numerous statues, fountains, and some paid attractions such as the labyrinth and the Tiergarten, the oldest zoo in Europe.

 It has always been considered one of the most beautiful princely residences in Europe.
 It was commissioned by Prince Eugene of Savoy and took place between 1714 and 1722.
 The complex includes two palaces with a garden that connects them, structured on three levels, with fountains, statues, stairways, and basins.
 Today it houses the Austrian Art Gallery consisting of three sections: the Baroque Art Museum, the Museum of Medieval Works, and the 19th and 20th century Art Gallery where the famous “Kiss” by Gustav Klimt is kept.

 During your visit to Vienna, you can’t miss a visit to the Landstrasse district.
-Here you’ll find the complex of 52 colorful council houses that were designed in the 1980s by Friedensreich Hundertwasser.
+Here you’ll find the complex of 52 colorful council houses designed in the 1980s by Friedensreich Hundertwasser.
 He is a multifaceted architect, sculptor, and painter who used salvaged ceramics to decorate the walls of the buildings.

 9. Donauturm- Danube Tower

 The Danube Tower offers a breathtaking 360-degree view of the city.
-It is a 252-meter high tower, whose summit (where there is a turntable with the restaurant) can be reached through 2 super-fast elevators in less than 35 seconds.
+It is a 252-meter high tower whose summit (where there is a turntable with the restaurant) can be reached through 2 super-fast elevators in less than 35 seconds.